Simple-Robotics/proxsuite/doc/2-PROXQP_API/2-ProxQP_api.md

 \section OverviewSettings The settings subclass

-In this section you will find first the solver's settings, and then a subsection detailing the different initial guess options.
+In this section, you will find first the solver's settings and then a subsection detailing the different initial guess options.

 \subsection OverviewAllSettings The solver's settings

-In this table you have on the three columns from left to right: the name of the setting, its default value and then a short description of it.
+In this table, you have the three columns from left to right: the name of the setting, its default value, and then a short description of it.

 | Setting                             | Default value                      | Description
 | ----------------------------------- | ---------------------------------- | -----------------------------------------